giellalt/lang-khk/khk.md

 * * *
-<small>This (part of) documentation was generated from [../src/cg3/functions.cg3](http://github.com/giellalt/lang-khk/blob/main/../src/cg3/functions.cg3)</small>Proper noun inflection
-The Halh Mongolian language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-khk/blob/main/../src/fst/affixes/propernouns.lexc)</small>
-# Symbol affixes

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-khk/blob/main/../src/fst/affixes/symbols.lexc)</small>Adjective inflection
-The Halh Mongolian language adjectives compare.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-khk/blob/main/../src/fst/affixes/adjectives.lexc)</small>Prefixes
+<small>This (part of) documentation was generated from [../src/cg3/functions.cg3](http://github.com/giellalt/lang-khk/blob/main/../src/cg3/functions.cg3)</small>Prefixes
 Prefixes in the Halh Mongolian language are bound to beginning of other words.